sst/guide/_chapters/redirect-on-login-and-logout.md

 }
 ```

-Now if you head over to your browser and try logging in, you should be redirected to the home page after you've been logged in.
+Now if you head over to your browser and try logging in, you should be redirected to the homepage after you've been logged in.

 ![Redirect home after login screenshot]({{ site.url }}/assets/redirect-home-after-login.png)